Ben-Hardy/plate/README.md

                 /__/         /__________/  /__/         \__\      \__\      \________\

-Plate is a UNIX program which provides a file containing a simple template for a requested programming language, shell script, makefile, or LaTeX file structure.
-Plate is useful for rapid prototyping, testing new systems (each template comes with a hello world equivalent that is tested works so plate templates can be used to test and make sure a new install of a compiler or interpreter works correctly)
+Plate is a UNIX program which provides a file containing a simple template for a requested programming language, shell script, or makefile.
+Plate is useful for rapid prototyping, testing new systems (each template comes with a hello world equivalent that is tested and is known to work so plate templates can be used to test and make sure a new install of a compiler or interpreter is working correctly)

 To use Plate, simply provide the following command to the terminal:
      plate language filename